AuriStark/justCode/readme.md

 This is the Branch of AuriStark.
-Dannick ist the one on The Master Branch.
+DannickStark ist the one on The Master Branch.